Adel, Leeds: Adel today

 Adel is a mainly residential area of Leeds close to Adel Crags and the Meanwood Valley Trail and has a distinctive countryside feel.
 Adel also has two primary schools, St John the Baptist Primary School and Adel Primary School.

-Adel is within the Adel and Wharfedale ward of Leeds City Council and the Leeds North West parliamentary constituency, represented by Alex Sobel MP.
+Adel is within the Adel and Wharfedale ward of Leeds City Council and the Leeds North West parliamentary constituency, represented by Katie White MP.

 Close to Adel Church is York Gate, an old farmhouse with a landscaped garden and a pavement maze in the driveway.
 The gardens, owned by Perennial, the Gardeners' Royal Benevolent Society, are open to the public on regular occasions.

 Also close to the church is the Adel Memorial Hall and sports ground.
 The hall was opened on 14 November 1928 as a memorial to those killed in the First World War.
 The engraved 20 ton stone outside the hall was moved from Adel Moor in May 1922 and erected on the site of the then future hall.
 The hall is home to the Bowmen of Adel, who hosted the Scorton Arrow in 1962, 1967, 1970 and 1988, and also Adel Players, an amateur dramatics group founded in 1945 that puts on three productions a year.